geohackweek/datasharing/_episodes/01-conda-tutorial.md

 freetype                  2.6.3                         1    conda-forge
 functools32               3.2.3.2                  py27_1    conda-forge
 libgfortran               3.0.0                         0    conda-forge
-libpng                    1.6.26                        0    conda-forge
-matplotlib                1.5.3               np111py27_2    conda-forge
-ncurses                   5.9                           9    conda-forge
-numpy                     1.11.2          py27_blas_openblas_200  [blas_openblas]  conda-forge
-openblas                  0.2.18                        6    conda-forge
-openssl                   1.0.2h                        2    conda-forge
-pandas                    0.19.1              np111py27_0    conda-forge
-pip                       9.0.0                    py27_0    conda-forge
-pyparsing                 2.1.10                   py27_0    conda-forge
-python                    2.7.12                        1    conda-forge
-python-dateutil           2.5.3                    py27_0    conda-forge
-pytz                      2016.7                   py27_0    conda-forge
-readline                  6.2                           0    conda-forge
-setuptools                28.7.0                   py27_0    conda-forge
-six                       1.10.0                   py27_1    conda-forge
-sqlite                    3.13.0                        1    conda-forge
-tk                        8.5.19                        0    conda-forge
-wheel                     0.29.0                   py27_0    conda-forge
-zlib                      1.2.8                         3    conda-forge
-pip                       9.0.1                     <pip>
+...

 ~~~
 {: .output}

 #### Searching for a certain package

 Some packages might not be available in conda, but it is available in [pypi](https://pypi.python.org/pypi).
 For example, we will search for rasterio within the [anaconda cloud](https://anaconda.org/).
 *It is not necessary to create an account with anaconda cloud, unless you'd like to contribute in the future when you are pro with conda.*

 ![Search in Anaconda Cloud](../fig/Anaconda_cloud_rasterio_listing.png)

 > ## Anaconda Cloud and Trusted Sources
 >
-> **Anaconda Cloud** is a package management service that makes it easy to find, access, store and share public and private notebooks, environments, and conda and PyPI packages, and to keep up with updates made to the packages and environments you’re using (Ref.
+> **Anaconda Cloud** is a package management service that makes it easy to find, access, store and share public and private notebooks,
+> environments, and conda and PyPI packages,
+> and to keep up with updates made to the packages and environments you're using (Ref.
 [Anaconda Cloud Doc](https://docs.continuum.io/anaconda-cloud/)).
 > Anaconda Cloud is made up of channels/owners.
 Each channels contains one or more conda packages.
 >
 > It is important to be careful when downloading any packages from an untrusted source.
 [Conda forge](https://conda-forge.github.io/) is a reliable source for many popular python packages.
 It is wise to research about the source of a conda package.